laravel/docs/api-authentication.md

 <a name="via-middleware"></a>
 ### Via Middleware

 Passport includes an [authentication guard](/docs/{{version}}/authentication#adding-custom-guards) that will validate access tokens on incoming requests.
-Once you have configured your `api` guard to use the `passport` driver in your `config/auth.php` configuration file, you only need to specify the `auth:api` middleware on any routes that should require an access token:
+Once you have configured the `api` guard to use the `passport` driver, you only need to specify the `auth:api` middleware on any routes that require a valid access token:

     Route::get('/user', function () {
         //
     })->middleware('auth:api');

 > {tip} The `RouteServiceProvider` included with fresh Laravel applications already loads the `api` route file within a route group containing the `auth:api` middleware.
-So, there is no need to manually assign this middleware to all the routes in your `api` routes file.
+So, there is no need to manually assign this middleware routes in your `api` routes file.

 <a name="passing-the-access-token"></a>
 ### Passing The Access Token

-When calling routes that are protected by Passport, your application's API consumers will need to specify their access token as a `Bearer` token in the `Authorization` header of their request.
+When calling routes that are protected by Passport, your application's API consumers should specify their access token as a `Bearer` token in the `Authorization` header of their request.
 For example, when using the Guzzle HTTP library:

     $response = $client->request('GET', '/api/user', [
         'headers' => [